UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Steven Hatzakis

-Steven Hatzakis is the Global Director of Research for ForexBrokers.com.
+Steven Hatzakis is the Global Director of Online Broker Research for UK.StockBrokers.com and ForexBrokers.com.
 Steven previously served as an Editor for Finance Magnates, where he authored over 1,000 published articles about the online finance industry.
 Steven is an active fintech and crypto industry researcher and advises blockchain companies at the board level.
 Over the past 20 years, Steven has held numerous positions within the international forex markets, from writing to consulting to serving as a registered commodity futures representative.

 Joey Shadeck

-Joey Shadeck is the Content Strategist and Research Analyst for UK.StockBrokers.com.
+Joey Shadeck is a Content Strategist and Research Analyst for UK.StockBrokers.com.
 He holds dual degrees in Finance and Marketing from Oakland University, and has been an active trader and investor for close to ten years.
 An industry veteran, Joey obtains and verifies data, conducts research, and analyzes and validates our content.

 close